MicrosoftDocs/architecture-center/docs/guide/iot-edge-vision/hardware.md

 ## CPU

-A CPU is the default option for most general purpose computing.
+A central processing unit (CPU) is the default option for most general purpose computing.
 A CPU might be sufficient for vision workloads where timing isn't critical.
 However, workloads that involve critical timing, multiple camera streams, or high frame rates need specific hardware acceleration.

 ## GPU